yaronskihoma/videotask3/README.md

 # README.md
 # Emotion Tracking Analysis

-Web application for analyzing and storing emotion tracking data using Streamlit and Google Sheets.
+Web application for analyzing and storing emotion tracking data using Morphcast, it is GDRP compliant.